 What Is CMMS Software?

+Before learning how to build an ideal CMMS team, it’s first necessary to learn what CMMS is.
 Computerized Maintenance Management Software is an application specifically designed to help make maintenance management easy, efficient and cost effective.
 It is commonly referred to as CMMS or EAM, which stands for Enterprise Asset Management software.
 As the name implies, it uses computer technology, which provides an excellent platform to track, manage and analyze various maintenance processes in order to save both time and money.

 Planning for Change